jiaohehu/NPreview/DOC-diagram.md

   to a new position so that the last point becomes the "last point of a polyline" and the new moved point is the "first point of a new polyline".

+- Note that for MetaPost translation, it is very sensitive to backslashes.
+  Even for texts that exists in comments, if a backslash is encountered that is not followed by another backslash, it is processed as a backslash sequence for which, it will consume a brace which will likely cause an unmatched brace compile error in LATEX engine.
+For this reason, all texts translated as a comment line are also "escaped".